yowee/cyr3con-shopapi/Readme.md

 ## <a name="contributor"></a>Architecture

-I used command query and hexagonal architecture to separate technology business logic, to make the application loose-couple,extensible and testable.
+I used command query and hexagonal architecture to separate technology from business logic, to make the application loose-couple,extensible and testable.

 ## <a name="contributor"></a>Contributor